 - The program (team of teams) lifecycle

-- Workflow with an program
+- Workflow within the program

 - Choosing your WoW

-- External workflow with other IT teams
+- External workflow with other teams

 - How tactical scaling affects program management